-It uses the data structure to preserve multiple items that hash to the similar slot
+It uses the data structure to preserve multiple items that hash to a similar slot

 - Open addressing:

 Although single imputation is widely used, it does not reflect the uncertainty created by missing data at random.
-So, multiple imputation is more favorable then single imputation in case of data missing at random.
+So, multiple imputations are more favorable than single imputation in case of data missing at random.